 Golde found a much more receptive audience with OEMs after the war than before.
 By the mid-1950s, Golde was supplying factory sunroofs to Porsche, Volkswagen, and BMW.
 Mercedes-Benz was notably not a customer, but some Golde sunroofs still found their way to period Mercedes cars via the aftermarket.
 Today, Porsche 356 and VW Type 1 models factory equipped with a Golde sunroof are highly prized and sought after.

 For a second time, Golde set up shop in the United States to expand its reach.
 This time around their target audience included manufacturers, so Golde opened an office in Detroit.
-By 1960 Golde had lined up two big OEM customers: First was Studebaker, to whom Golde sold their sliding fabric roof, which Studebaker would offer as a “Sky Top” option until 1963.
+By 1960 Golde had landed two big OEM customers: First was Studebaker, to whom Golde sold their sliding fabric roof, which Studebaker would offer as a “Sky Top” option until 1963.

 But more pertinent for this piece, Golde convinced Ford to offer a sliding panel sunroof option on the 1960 Thunderbird, making it the first post-war US car to be so equipped from the factory.
 Ford heavily promoted the sunroof, featuring it in TV commercials, print ads, and giving it prominent placement in the brochure.
 Ford set up a dedicated section of the plant for sunroof installation, which was a time-consuming and expensive process.
 The sunroof models also required numerous unique trim pieces, such as the headliner and a wind deflector mounted to the windshield header, which further increased costs.

 Ford ended up selling only 2,536 sunroof-equipped Thunderbirds in 1960, about half of what they were expecting.
 Part of the blame can be attributed to the high cost of the option ($212.40 in 1960, about $2,000 in 2021).
-Making matters worse, most of the sunroof cars were further optioned up with expensive options like air conditioning, power windows, and upgraded engines, if the serving examples I found on Google are any indication.
+Making matters worse, most of the sunroof cars were further optioned up with expensive options like air conditioning, power windows, and upgraded engines, if the surviving examples I found on Google are any indication.

 For all that money, the sunroof panel you received was not actuated with an electric motor or even a hand crank.
 Rather, one had to strongarm the panel open and closed, as shown in the video above.
 As previously mentioned, Golde already had the technology for crank- and electric-powered sunroofs, so I’m not sure why Ford opted not to use these.
 I’m guessing Ford went with the simple sliding panel for cost reasons.
 As a result of the poor sales, the sunroof would be a one-year-only option, with Ford dropping the option in 1961.